a9org/gcp-network/README.md

    Review the changes and confirm with `yes` to apply them.

-## Outputs

-- **VPC and Subnet Details**: Outputs relevant information about the VPC and subnets created.
-- **NAT Information**: If NAT services are created, the output will include their details.

-## Notes

-- **NAT Server vs NAT Gateway**: Depending on the value provided for `nat_type`, the deployment will create either a NAT server (using a Compute Instance) or a NAT Gateway (using Google's managed service).
-- **Multi-AZ Support**: If `multi_az` is set to `true`, NAT resources will be created in each availability zone and private subnets will route through the corresponding NAT.

 ## Cleanup

 To destroy the infrastructure created by this Terraform configuration, run: